simonrob/pyasynchat/README.md

 Note that the [PyPi module](https://pypi.org/project/pyasynchat/) is named `pyasynchat` because creating modules with the same name as those provided by the standard library is not permitted.
 Usage is still via `import asynchat`.

-Note also that this module relies on `asyncore`, and so also includes that module.
-See [pyasyncore](https://pypi.org/project/pyasyncore/) if only `asyncore` is required.

 For guidance about using this module, see the [official documentation](https://docs.python.org/3/library/asynchat.html).